BorisMolch/pfrontend-temp/content/presskit/_index.md

 ---
 ![](/uploads/poster-500k.jpg)

-# PatchWorld: Play and create music worlds
+# PatchWorld: Play and create music worlds in VR

 ## The metaverse as your own playground - with all the emotional power of music!